restic/restic/doc/047_tuning_backup_parameters.rst

 ``5`` connections for each backend, except for the local backend which uses a limit of ``2``.
 The defaults should work well in most cases.
 For high-latency backends it can be beneficial to increase the number of connections.
-Please be aware that this increases the resource consumption of restic and that a too high connection count *will degrade performace*.
+Please be aware that this increases the resource consumption of restic and that a too high connection count *will degrade performance*.

 CPU Usage